tkephart96/my_notes/notes.md

-# My DS Notes
+# My DS Shell Notes

-This is a repository for my notes
+This is a repository for my shell notes

-Helpful git commands:
+## Helpful shell commands:

 ```bash
 !!            # Run the last command